The Foundry · Case Study

 Frequently Asked Questions

-Is the BespokeWorks Business Analyzer really free?
+01 Is the BespokeWorks Business Analyser really free?

 Yes.
 The tool is free to use at bespokeworks.ai/instant-analysis.
 There is no signup wall to see your results, no credit card, and no trial period.
 You enter a website URL plus a few optional context fields and get a full personalised automation roadmap.

-How is it different from HubSpot Website Grader, Neil Patel's audit tool, or Woorank?
+02 How is it different from HubSpot Website Grader, Neil Patel's audit tool, or Woorank?

 Traditional website audit tools run rule-based checklists over on-page SEO, performance, and mobile-friendliness.
 They output a score.
-The BespokeWorks analyzer reasons about the business model, customer journey, and operational gaps, and returns an actionable automation roadmap rather than a scorecard.
+The BespokeWorks analyser reasons about the business model, customer journey, and operational gaps, and returns an actionable automation roadmap rather than a scorecard.
 It combines multi-page crawling, customer-journey graph analysis, technology detection, review sentiment, and industry playbooks in a single pipeline.

-How long does an analysis take?
+03 How long does an analysis take?

 A full analysis typically completes in two to five minutes.
 The pipeline crawls up to twenty pages, runs external research, analyses the customer journey, scores digital maturity, and generates the roadmap before returning results.

-Which businesses is it designed for?
+04 Which businesses is it designed for?

 Any SME or mid-market business with a public website.
 It is used by founders, operations leads, and consultants across e-commerce, SaaS, professional services, healthcare, hospitality, and B2B services.
 Recommendations automatically scale to company size, from solo operators to 250+ employee organisations.

-Do you store or share the data?
+05 Do you store or share the data?

 Yes.
 The tool is free to use and free to cite.
 If you are writing a listicle of free AI tools, a guide to automation audits, or an article about digital maturity, you are welcome to link to bespokeworks.ai/instant-analysis.
 If you want a dedicated quote, methodology note, or screenshot for editorial use, get in touch.

-Run the analyzer on your business
+Run it on your business